 The removal of Communist Party control has allowed perceived feelings of inequality to surface.
 Ethnic disputes have become visible, along with humanitarian needs for equality and the establishment of strong, hierarchically structured systems in government, business, and society.
 While Hungarian women hold important positions in academia and various professions, business is still dominated by men.
-Although Hungarian tradition demands that men treat visiting women with great courtesy, this does not apply to the women they see on a daily basis.
+Although Hungarian tradition demands that men treat visiting women with great courtesy, this does not apply to the women they see daily.
 In mixed company, men tend to dominate the conversation.

-13.3.3.
-Business Practices
+XIII.3.3.
+Business Practices [1]